rduplain/nixd/README.md

 * *check* - exit with status 0 if already installed, non-zero otherwise.
 * *resources* - print required downloads to stdout, one on each line.
+* *pretest* - test for install dependencies, system headers (optional).
 * *install* - unpack those downloads and install them to `$NIXD_PREFIX`.

 Unix conventions apply.
 Each script in `nixd/sbin` must be executable.
-The script is invoked `nixd/sbin/scriptname subcommand` where subcommand is *check*, *resources*, or *install*.
+The script is invoked `nixd/sbin/scriptname subcommand` where subcommand is *check*, *resources*, *pretest*, or *install*.
 An exit status of 0 indicates success, and a non-zero exit status indicates an error (which should stop nixd execution).
 Commands *check* and *install* do not have any stdio requirements, but *resources* must declare line-by-line its required URLs to stdout.

 It's important to declare all direct downloads through the *resources* subcommand.
 This lets nixd manage the downloads and support caching & in-house mirroring.
-The *install* subcommand is run with a working directory where the resources are downloaded.
+The *pretest* and *install* subcommands are run with a working directory where the resources are downloaded.
 To provide meaningful filenames, you can list a local filename on the same line as the URL, separated by a space.
-Use a format of one
+Use a format of one of:
-of:

     http://example.com/package.tar.gz
     http://example.com/1.0/package.tar.gz package-1.0.tar.gz